Émilie Jolie: Summary

 On the next page, Emily meets a hedgehog who is sad because nobody wants to stroke him due to his quills. Émilie, like the "book's fairy", decides to caress him to make him happy, leading into "Hedgehog's Song."

-She continues on her way through the pages seeking the 'prince charming'.
+She continues on her way through the pages seeking the 'prince charming' as "Clockwork Song" is played (which was added in the 1997 production).
 She meets an extraterrestrial who is crazy about the music in his spaceship ("Extraterrestrial's Song"); a pebble abandoned by Tom Thumb, which felt lonely in the forest and she picks it up so that it goes with her in her pocket ("Pebble's Song"); a cock and a donkey that have to share the book's words ("Cock and Donkey's Song"); a little flower who doesn't want to wilt under the leaves so she picks it up to put in her hair ("Sad Little Flower's Song") – this song isn't in the first version.
 She meets a nasty wolf abused by Granny ("Wolf's Song").
 She comforts it and reconciles it with Granny.
 Finally, a raccoon dreams of being coloured ("Dreaming Raccoon Song") so she gives it the blue of her eyes, the colour of her blond hair and the pink of her cheeks.

 When Émilie turns the page, she ends up in a page where everything is white and with large letters "E N D." She has arrived at the end of the book, leading into "Beginning of The End Song."

 Émilie hasn't found the witch's 'prince charming' and refuses to end the story until she does.
 The narrator decides to turn himself into prince charming.
 The narrator knows he is not perfect as he has no armour and neither does he ride a white horse, but this is not important to the witch.
 This leads to "Novice Prince Charming's Song."

 With all of the fairy tale's characters watching, the witch turns into a princess, and the story ends. Émilie falls asleep in her bed, rocked by the narrator who tells her that her new friends will always be in the picture book when she needs them.
 The "Final Song" is then sung.